vladyslavpavlenko/vladyslavpavlenko.github.io/posts/the-lessons-we-learned-rotating-apple-pay-certificates.md

 </html>
 ```

-Since this behavior wasn't documented, there was no way to predict it.
+This behaviour wasn't documented, but it was still testable – I simply never tried calling Apple with an invalid/expired certificate in a realistic environment.

 ![what-went-wrong-meme.png](/posts/the-lessons-we-learned-rotating-apple-pay-certificates/what-went-wrong-meme.png)